RuiCaiNLP/SRL_CPS/README.md

 # Cross-lingual SRL
-codes and data for EMNLP 2020 paper Alignment-free Cross-lingual Semantic Role Labeling if you have any problem, please email Rui.Cai@ed.ac.uk
+Codes and data for EMNLP 2020 paper Alignment-free Cross-lingual Semantic Role Labeling. \\
+If you have any problem, please email Rui.Cai@ed.ac.uk

 ## Training ##
 - Step1.
 Preprocess annotated source-language (English) data.
 One sentence may contain multiple sets of prd-args structure.